-In the example above, \.JPG files from node 129 are named CPU:NorthWestnnn.JPG and two files are retained.
+In the example above, .JPG files from node 129 are named CPU:NorthWestnnn.JPG and two files are retained, and .JPG files from node 130 are named CRD:SouthEastnnn.JPG, while 20 files are retained.
 The nnn serial number starts at 1 and will advance beyond nine digits.
-In this example, all \.TXT files from node 130 are stored with the name CPU:Message.Txt, with no serial number inserted.
+In this example, all .TXT files from node 130 are stored with the name CPU:Message.Txt, with no serial number inserted.